ItEn

 In the following years I lived between Italy and Spain.
 Between 2012 and 2013 I collaborated with the Monserrato Arte 900 gallery of Enzo Mazzarella, for which I curated the Side Wall review, a cycle of six appointments with emerging artists, and an exhibition dedicated to two sculptors operating in Rome in the 70s: Rosanna Lancia and Nedda Guidi, to whom I was tied by a thirty-year friendship.
 In 2014, the entrepreneur and collector Ovidio Jacorossi involved me in a project at the Arion Montecitorio bookshop, where we set up the exhibition The Politics of the Signs and where I curated, with Giulia Tulino, a section dedicated to the book-object.
 In those years I spent long periods in Ibiza where the Terra project was born: a collection of handmade fabrics from Morocco, Burkina Faso, Ivory Coast, Congo and Senegal.
 African fabrics are forms of art, primordial forms of writing that I could “read” thanks to the lectures on the archetypal symbols of Mirella Bentivoglio.
 It was in Ibiza where I had the opportunity to curate some exhibition projects, including an exhibition on the American photographer Harold Miller Null and Kike Suay, Suggested Reality, set up in 2016 at the Davide Campi Gallery.
 In 2018, I curated, with Enzo Mazzarella and Rocco Marino at the Civic Museum of Foggia Frammenti di Puglia, another exhibition dedicated to Null.

-Since 2019, I have been dealing with the archive and digital communication of the work of Mirella Bentivoglio and Franca Sonnino.
-In 2020 I also founded the Letter E association, a physical and virtual place where their respective skills can be shared in a transversal vision of a global, democratic and self-conscious art of a past that needs to be handed on.
+In 2020 I also founded the association Archivio Lettera E, a physical and virtual space where the relevant expertise can be shared as part of a holistic vision of a global, democratic art that is conscious of a past that needs to be recounted.